ejulien/FABGen/readme.md

 By default, values returned by reference or pointer are assumed C++ ownership.
 This feature transfers the returned object ownership to the target language.

+- 'copy_obj': None

+By default, values returned by reference or pointer are assumed C++ ownership.
+This feature makes a copy of the returned object, the target language then has full ownership.

 - 'check_rval': def check(rvals):

 Insert return value checking code right after the native call.